Skip to Content

 Photograph © Greg Lavaty

-American Crows are large all-black birds with extreme intelligence and distinct voices.
-They can be found in the majority of the North American Continent.
+American Crows are large black birds with extreme intelligence and distinct voices.
+They can be found in the majority of North America.

 These birds have thick necks, long legs, short tails, and straight bills.
 When they’re flying, their wide, rounded wings can be seen.
 These birds are entirely black, including their bills and legs.